 I cut through a cleave in the rock along a low, sheltered hollow on the inside flank of the Crags.
 In just twelve weeks, a network of new paths has been carved into this landscape.
 Underfoot the earth is soft, porous, peaty.
 It gives beneath my feet like a sprung dancefloor, each tread sounding a light thud.
 Here, the landscape is all long grass and rock but for the occasional bolt of buttercups, long-stemmed daisies and a film of tiny white flowers suckling the ground like moss.

-The kestrel lands on nearby a rock and I become as still as basalt to watch him watching me.
+The kestrel lands on a nearby rock and I become as still as basalt to watch him watching me.
 Before long, he’s off, rising and gliding into dusk.
 In twenty minutes, night will have fallen.
 I make my way home.

 The Windhover, Gerard Manley Hopkins